Click here for your FREE

 time.
 And I came up with the idea of building her an office right next to mine out of

-She loved watching and copying me: when I picked up the phone to talk to a
+When I picked up the phone to talk to a customer,

-customer, she picked up her imaginary phone.
-When I needed to make a basket, she
+she picked up her imaginary phone.
+When I needed to make a basket, she made one of

-made one of her own.
-When I calculated the price for my baskets, she picked up a
+her own.
+When I calculated the price for my baskets, she picked up a pencil and

 The store has helped her in many ways: